Villages & Small Town of Andalucia

 Most Andalucian towns began as fortresses, which stood along the ever-fluctuating frontier between the Christian and Moorish realms, as is apparent in the names of such towns as "Jerez de la Frontera", "Arcos de la Frontera", "Morón de la Frontera"...
 Over the centuries, many have developed into thriving agricultural centres producing olive oil, fruit and vegetables and goat's milk.

-Read the highlights of Villages & Small Towns of the eight provinces of Andalucia
+Read all about the Villages & Small Towns in the eight provinces of Andalucia

 Part of the rugged Sierra Morena mountain range, the Sierra de Aracena y Picos de Aroche is a protected natural park of extensive woodland dotted with small whitewashed villages.
-More >
+The rolling hills… More →